TZer0/tzer0.github.io/discord.md

 15. New roles inherit from `@everyone`.
 This means that if you forgot to remove the ability to ping `@everyone` before you made new roles, you'll have to go through every role individually and do it for every single one of them.
 16. Granting someone read messages history permission in a channel doesn't update what they see.
 They'll have to restart the client to see what they're now allowed to see.
 17. MessageDeleteEvent doesn't contain information about who deleted a given message nor whose message it was.
 Audit log does't contain timestamp of messages deleted, only who deleted and whose it was.
+18. Minor thing, but tilde and minus are incredibly similar, especially when the font size is reduced.

 #### Contributors
 - TZer0